awsdocs/amazon-redshift-developer-guide/doc_source/query-super.md

   (2 rows)
 ```

-The following example iterates over a scalar array:
+The following example iterates over a scalar array\.

 ```
 CREATE TABLE bar AS SELECT json_parse('{"scalar_array": [1, 2.3, 45000000]}') AS data;